MicrosoftDocs/VBA-Docs/api/Word.options.enableproofingtoolsadvertisement.md

 # Options.EnableProofingToolsAdvertisement property (Word)

 Returns or sets a  **Boolean** value that, when **True**, specifies that users be notified when additional proofing tools are available for download.
-Read-write.
+Read/write.

 ## Syntax